genepattern/genepattern-notebook/README.md

 This will start up the notebook kernel and launch your web browser pointing to the Notebook.

+### Load the GenePattern extension

+Once Jupyter notebook is started, create a new notebook document and the GenePattern extension can be loaded by executing the following command inside the notebook:

+> %reload_ext genepattern

+The first time this command is executed it may take a few seconds to fully run.
+In the background it is downloading the necessary client-side files.
+Once this command runs, the GenePattern cell type will appear in the Jupyter menu.
+Create a cell of this type to begin using the GenePattern extension.

 ### Updating GenePattern Notebook

 If you want to update GenePattern Notebook to a more recent version on PIP, run the following